c-degni/2D_RPG/README.md

-## 2D RPG
+## Treasure Hunt Game
 ### Vision
-This is meant to be a 2D action/adventure RPG with:
+This is meant to be a 2D game with:
-- Similar fighting mechanics to Castle Crashers
+- Large map
-- Character classes
+- Speedrunner
-- Upgradeable attributes
+- Powerup items
-- Varieties of weapons, items, and consumables
-- Elden Ring esque story progression

 ### Plot
-Currently undecided
+You are a blue boy who has a thirst for treasure!
+Find the keys spread around the map to open doors and open the _treasure_!

 ### Goals
 - Familiarize with game development